 Students in the BSc and BSc (Advanced) degrees can choose to major in Financial Mathematics and Statistics.
-For this you must complete the core intermediate units of study listed below.
+There are three core intermediate units of study that must be completed; in each case you may choose the normal level unit or its advanced level counterpart.
+The core units are: